JOHNNYMACONNY/ybf-studio/docs/pulsesync_inspiration_implementation.md

 4. Create component documentation
 5. Performance optimization

-This implementation brings the AudioServiceApp closer to the sophisticated, professional aesthetic of PulseSync while maintaining excellent usability and accessibility standards.
+This implementation brings the YBF Studio closer to the sophisticated, professional aesthetic of PulseSync while maintaining excellent usability and accessibility standards.